-The Top Virtual Construction Events and Tradeshows You Should Be Attending
+The Top Construction Events and Tradeshows You Should Be Attending

-Below we have a list of the top virtual construction conferences and events for you to look forward to in 2020.
-We’ve also included some upcoming in-person construction events for 2021.
+Below we have a list of the top construction conferences and events for you to look forward to in 2021-2022.

 Another annual event hosted by ENR magazine, FutureTech explores the future technologies coming to a construction site near you.
 An ideal show for everyone in architecture, construction and engineering, the event is known as the industry’s leading technology construction event.
 This virtual event will contain a series of thought-provoking and interactive sessions and what’s coming next for the future of the industry.